zaneprall/rayhunter_bridge/README.md

 # Rayhunter Bridge Add-on for Home Assistant OS (WIP)

 This add-on connects an **Orbic Rayhunter** device to **Home Assistant** over USB, using `adb` port-forwarding to pull live system statistics from the Rayhunter's internal API and publish them via MQTT.
+Please note this is currently a WIP and not currently functional.

 It is designed to run directly on **Home Assistant OS** (I used a Raspberry Pi 4) as a supervised add-on.
 It requires a wired USB connection to the Rayhunter device and an MQTT broker (e.g., the official `core-mosquitto` add-on).